 Our Simple Guide to Effective Landing Page Optimization

-Converting visitors into leads or customers should be one of the top most priorities for any business operating online.
-Because the digital world operates differently.
-People on the web have short attention spans.
-So it is important that your offer grabs their attention and encourages them to take action.
+Converting first time visitors into leads or potential customers should be one of the top most priorities for any business operating online.
+Because the digital world operates differently, people on the web have short attention spans.
+So it is important that your offer grabs their attention and encourages them to take your desired action.

-One of the most effective ways to convince your visitors to part with their contact information or swipe their card is by creating landing pages that are relevant to their interests.
-Yet, it is found that landing page optimization is either ignored or overlooked by many companies.
+As a marketer, one of the most effective ways to convince your visitors to part with their contact information or swipe their card is by creating landing pages that are relevant to their interests.
+Yet, some case studies have found out that landing page optimization is either ignored or overlooked by many companies.

-The fact is, when you have a strategically designed landing page that connects your visitors to your main purpose, your conversion rates grow.
+The fact is, when you have a strategically designed landing page which has page elements that connects your visitors to your main purpose, to increase conversion rates.
 You see results from your traffic that weren’t previously possible without landing page optimization.

 What is a Landing Page?

 Without complicating it, a landing page is simply a standalone page on your website that has one single goal: to help you convert more of your visitors into leads.
-Which means any other distractions such as navigational menus and advertisements go out of the picture.
+It means any other distractions such as navigational menus and advertisements on the body copy go out of the picture.
 It is the page where your most targeted audience “lands” first.

 The landing page is driven by a specific purpose, so not every page on your website can be called one.
 For example, your homepage is an important place, but it cannot be considered a landing page.
 Even then, 44% of ad clicks created by B2B companies are sent directly to the homepage, which is clearly a mistake.